-This is a drunken routine pulled by pickpockets where they will walk into you head on, using his body to cover any movements his makes to your jacket pockets.
-As a jacket lift require the marks attention to be re-diverted, pickpockets will often say things like “Hey isn’t he *****(insert famous name)*** or “Oh my god that planes going to crash” etc
+This is a drunken routine pulled by pickpockets where they walk into you head on.
+The collision covers any movements he makes to your jacket pockets.
+As a jacket lift require the mark’s attention to be re-diverted, pickpockets will often say things like “Hey isn’t he **(insert famous name)** or “Oh my god that plane is going to crash” etc.

 Using an anti-theft wallet, purse, or backpack of any style will greatly decrease your victim potential and will definitely increase your peace of mind.
 To learn more about anti-theft wallets, click here